roytang/blog/collections/quotes/notes/2021/02/1365276093977038852/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/1365276093977038852/
 tags:
+- tv
-- quotes
+- wandavision
 ---

-"What is grief if not love preserving"
+"What is grief if not love persevering?"

+-- Vision, "WandaVision"